-We have audited the consolidated financial statements of Gruma S. A. B. de C. V. and its subsidiaries (the Company), which comprise the consolidated statement of balance sheet as at December 31, 2020, and the consolidated statements of net income and comprehensive income, of changes in equity and of cash flows for the year then ended and notes to the consolidated financial statements, which include significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of Gruma, S. A. B. de C. V. and subsidiaries (the Company), which comprise the consolidated statement of financial position at December 31, 2022, and the related consolidated statements of income, comprehensive income, changes in equity and cash flows for the year then ended, and notes to the consolidated financial statements, which include a summary of significant accounting policies and other explanatory information.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as at December 31, 2020, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS).
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company at December 31, 2022, and its financial performance and its cash flows for the year then ended, in accordance with International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board.